oxfordeo/oxeo-flows/README.md

 ### Enable access to GCR registry
 Create a Service Account with `Container Registry` permissions.
 This is only for the agent, so need to run before starting it.

+Only need to do this when running locally:
 ```
 gcloud auth activate-service-account \
   --key-file=path/to/token.json